AahanPatelTT/TTQuery/README.md

-# TTQuery: Enterprise RAG Pipeline
+# Synapse: Enterprise RAG Pipeline

 **Intelligent Document Q&A with Conversation Memory and Advanced Retrieval**

-TTQuery is a complete RAG (Retrieval-Augmented Generation) system that transforms your document collections into an intelligent, conversational knowledge base.
+Synapse is a complete RAG (Retrieval-Augmented Generation) system that transforms your document collections into an intelligent, conversational knowledge base.
 Built for engineering teams, it provides precise, cited answers through an intuitive chat interface.

 ## ✨ **Key Features**